ssc-maire/CosRayModifiedISO/README.md

 "A ready-to-use galactic cosmic ray model", Advances in Space Research 51.3 (2013): 329-338, https://doi.org/10.1016/j.asr.2012.09.022 .
 This model only requires a single parameter, *W*, which describes the modulation of the Sun at a given date and time, to calculate the flux of cosmic rays hitting Earth.

-If you use this software for scientific research, please reference the above paper, and also reference CosRayModifiedISO specifically as C. S. W. Davis (2023).
-CosRayModifiedISO version {version number}. https://github.com/ssc-maire/CosRayModifiedISO , https://pypi.org/project/CosRayModifiedISO/ .
-Surrey Space Center, University of Surrey.
+If you use this software for scientific research, please reference the above paper, and this software appropriately according to the appropriate journal publication rules.

 # Installation